 Then Samuel died; and the Israelites gathered together and lamented for him, and buried him at his home in Ramah.
 And David arose and went down to the Wilderness of Paran.

 a.
-Then Samuel died: This great man, who was dedicated unto the Lord and served Him from his youngest days, now dies.
-As godly as he was, it did not save him from an earthly death, because he was till a descendant of Adam.
-But God’s work in Israel did not end when Samuel died; His work never is dependent on only one man.
+Then Samuel died: This great man dedicated unto the Lord and serving Him from his youngest days, now dies.
+As godly as he was, it did not save him from an earthly death because he was still a descendant of Adam.
+But God's work in Israel did not end when Samuel died.
+God's work never is dependent on only one man.

 b.
-The Israelites gathered together and lamented for him: As well they should have!
-Samuel seemed to be unappreciated by Israel during his life (1 Samuel 8:1-7), but at least he was honored in his death.
+The Israelites gathered together and lamented for him: Samuel seemed to be unappreciated by Israel during his life (1 Samuel 8:1-7) but at least he was honored in his death.

-c.
-Samuel’s heritage lived on in a remarkable way.
-1 Chronicles 9:22 suggests that Samuel laid the foundation for the organization of the Levites for the service of the sanctuary which was completed by David and Solomon.
-1 Chronicles 26:27-28 says that Samuel began to collect the treasures for the building of the temple in Solomon’s day.
-2 Chronicles 35:18 says that Samuel remembered the Passover, and kept Israel in remembrance of God’s great deliverance.
+i.
+Samuel's heritage lived on in a remarkable way.
+1 Chronicles 9:22 suggests he organized the Levites in the service of the sanctuary which was completed by David and Solomon.
+1 Chronicles 26:27-28 says Samuel began collecting treasures for building the temple in Solomon's day.
+2 Chronicles 35:18 reports that Samuel remembered the Passover, and kept Israel in remembrance of God's great deliverance.
 Psalm 99:6 and Jeremiah 15:1 commemorate Samuel as a man of great intercession.
-Hebrews 11:33 puts Samuel in God’s “Hall of Faith.”
+Hebrews 11:33 puts Samuel in God's "Hall of Faith."